“Every time I create a reason to quit, I also find a reason wanting to come back”

 Leo served as an inspiration to his younger sister too who is already nearing completion in the Reading Program.
 “It’s good to know that somehow, I became an inspiration to her,” he proudly says.

-Leo also shares how Kumon became a meaningful path he needed to take to have an edge in college.
+Indeed, Kumon was a meaningful path he needed to take to have an edge in college.
 It gave him a ‘can do’ attitude and felt that if he overcame the Math Program, then he can overcome any issue may it be in work or in life.

 A Lifelong Pledge to Learning